ilgityildirim/assisted-venue-approval/config/description_guidelines.md

 - **Avoid second/third person**: "you can choose" → "guests can choose"
 - **Change owner language to third person**: "we have" → "has"
 - **Use "it" instead of "they"** for restaurants/stores
+- **Write numbers as words**: Numbers should be written out as words (e.g., "5" → "five", "10" → "ten")
+  - Apply to numbers 1-20 at minimum
+  - Exceptions: years, dates, addresses
 - **Do NOT capitalize dish names** unless they contain proper nouns (e.g., French fries, Impossible burger)
 - **Do NOT use ALL CAPS** unless instructed
 - **One space between sentences** (not two)